 C. Stabilization projects shall be confined to the minimum protective measures necessary to protect the threatened property;

-D. The use of fill to restore lost land may accompany stabilization work, provided the resultant shore does not extend beyond the new ordinary high water mark, finished grades are consistent with abutting properties, a restoration plan is approved for the area, and the fill material is in compliance with YMC 15.27.519;
+D. The use of fill to restore lost land may accompany stabilization work, provided the resultant bank does not extend beyond the original ordinary high water mark, finished grades are consistent with abutting properties, a restoration plan is approved for the area, and the fill material is in compliance with YMC 15.27.519;

 E. Stabilization projects shall use design, material, and construction alternatives that do not require high or continuous maintenance, and which prevent or minimize the need for subsequent stabilization of the shore’s other segments;

 F. Alternative Preferences.
-Vegetation, berms, bioengineering techniques, and other nonstructural alternatives which preserve the natural character of the shore shall be preferred over riprap, concrete revetments, bulkheads, breakwaters, and other structural stabilization, while riprap, rock or other natural materials shall be preferred over concrete revetments, bulkheads, breakwaters and other structural stabilization;
+Vegetation, berms, bioengineering techniques, and other nonstructural alternatives which preserve the natural character of the bank shall be preferred over riprap, concrete revetments, bulkheads, breakwaters, and other structural stabilization, while riprap, rock or other natural materials shall be preferred over concrete revetments, bulkheads, breakwaters and other structural stabilization;

 G. Applications to construct or enlarge dikes or levees shall meet the requirements of YMC 15.27.411(G);

-H. Revetments and bulkheads shall be no higher than necessary to protect and stabilize the shore;
+H. Revetments and bulkheads shall be no higher than necessary to protect and stabilize the bank;

 I. Breakwaters shall be constructed of floating or open-pile designs rather than fill, riprap, or other solid construction methods; and